-If you're traveling to China in the fall - this one's for you!
-There's this thing called the Mid Autumn Festival in China and it's going to affect your plans (you'll thank us later!).
+If you're traveling to China in the fall, this one's for you!
+There's this thing called the Mid Autumn Festival in China and it's going to impact your plans (read this now and thank us later!).

 Mid Autumn Festival in China

 So what is it and why should you care?

 The Mid Autumn Festival is one of China's major holidays, happening during the fall — typically the last week of September or the first week of October.
 When a major holiday happens, tons of locals take that as an opportunity to travel around the country, seeing all the popular sites (the ones you're probably headed to, too).

 That means crowds.
 Big ones.
 There's a lot of people living in China ... have you heard?
 It means you could be standing in a line to enter a park for a few hours (rather than being able to walk right in when it's not a holiday).

 It might mean waiting in line longer just to buy a metro ticket than it would for you to actually ride the metro.

 It could mean trains selling out if you didn't know to book them early enough.